laminlabs/bionty-base/docs/guide/extend.md

 ## New ontologies

-The easiest way to add new ontologies or versions to existing entities is to adapt the `sources.local.yaml` file in the `$home/.lamin/bionty/versions` directory.
+The easiest way to add new ontologies to existing entities is to adapt the `sources.local.yaml` file in the `$home/.lamin/bionty/sources` directory.
 For example, to add a new disease ontology (termed "inhouse_diseases") with an associated version and URL, one adds the following lines to the `sources.local.yaml`.

 ```yaml